Get notified of page updates

 Grade group 5

-These are high-grade prostate cancer.
+These are high-grade cancer.
 These are more aggressive and faster-growing cancers.
 For this reason, they are also known as very high risk cancers.

 What are the stages of cancer?